ashmehta/ChatBot-Final/README.md

             System.out.println("Make sure you use it on a regular basis");
         }
         System.out.println("In your planner write down all your homework and test dates every night look at your planner and see what you can do.");
         System.out.println("Lets also get you a tutor to help you.
-Are you free after school, before school, or at lunch?"); System.out.println("What is your lowest class grade?");
+Are you free after school, before school, or at lunch?"); //implements requirements for iii
+        System.out.println("What is your lowest class grade?");
         String courses = user_input.next();
         if (courses.equals("science")) {